amirali2230/amirali223.github.io/index.md

-## Research and Teaching Portfolio
+# Research Interests

-Amirali is a Structural engineering doctoral student at the University of Illinois at Urbana-Champaign's Civil and Environmental Engineering Department.
-His research focuses on: (1) full-scale structural testing, (2) multi-axial real-time hybrid simulation, and (3) structural health monitoring.
+Amirali is a structural engineering doctoral candidate at the University of Illinois at Urbana-Champaign's Civil and Environmental Engineering Department.
+His research focuses on:

+(1) Development of advanced experimental techniques for characterization of innovative and sustainable materials and structures, <br>
+(2) Autonomous rapid damage assessment techniques based on latest structural health monitoring sensing technologies, and <br>
+(3) Artificial intelligence solutions such as machine learning, computer vision, and big data analytics used for off-line high-performance modeling and simulation, and long-term prognosis of slow evolving but accumulating damage.

 ![Research Topics](ResearchTopics.jpg "Title")